13724 Lance Corporal Horace Halsey, 7th & 1st Battalions Bedfordshire Regiment

 Later in the War, Horace transferred to the 1st Battalion, Bedfordshire Regiment was promoted to Lance Corporal.
 On 17th April 1918 he suffered gunshot wounds to the head and right arm while serving in the 1st Battalion at the Battle of Hazebrouk, part of the Battle of Lys in the German Spring Offensive.
 After initial treatment at 14th Field Ambulance, he transferred to No 39 Stationary Hospital at Aire, Pas-de-Calais, France.
 Further details of his treatment are unknown, but Horace recovered from his wounds.
 For his War Service, Horace was awarded the 1914-15 Star, British War Medal and the Allied Victory Medal.

 During the First World War, Horace’s wife Lydia and son George moved to Little Gaddesden and Horace is shown as an Absent Voter of Cromer End (Cromer Cottages) in 1919.
 He was demobilised during 1919 and, by Autumn that year, lived at Cromer End with Lydia.
 Electoral Registers then show them at Cromer End throughout the 1920s.
+In 1921 he was working as a General Labourer on the Ashridge Estate.

 An addition to the Little Gaddesden Roll of Honour 11